By Hayley Stobbs R.Ac, CNC | Acupuncture Victoria BC

 - Non perceived physical stress, e.g. a hidden infection

 The link between mental-emotional and physical health is circular as opposed to linear, which can be explained through feedback loops such as the gut-brain axis and the hypothalamus-pituitary-adrenal (HPA) axis.
 Through multifaceted interactions as these we can see that stress and anxiety are both causes and/or effects of health conditions, though keep in mind that on-sets and reasons are as varied and diverse as co-conditions are.
-For example, anxiety can be constitutional or genetic, meaning that it’s a part of an individual’s intrinsic nature--something that has been experienced since childhood.
+For example, anxiety can be formed through experiences and genetic expression, such as a traumatic experience in childhood turning on genes that favour anxiety producing neural pathways.
 For others, anxiety can arise due to declining hormones throughout menopause, from nutritional lack or excess, and via food constituents or qualities.
-It can also present as a new and intense symptom for someone who has never experienced it before, which indicates that comprehensive lab-testing is required.

 Acupuncture, Stress, and Anxiety